mendix/docs/content/en/docs/appstore/modules/administration.md

 ### 3.1 Adding the Account Overview Page to the Navigation {#add-account-overview}

-On the `Administration.Acount_Overview` page, you can view and mange all the accounts in your app.
+On the `Administration.Account_Overview` page, you can view and manage all the accounts in your app.
 To add the page to the navigation of the app, do as follows:

 1. In App Explorer, open **Navigation**.
 2. In **Menu**, click **New item**.
 The **New Menu Item** dialog box opens.
 3. Enter a caption.
 4. Select an icon.
-5. In the **On click** drop-list, select **Show a page**.
+5. In the **On click** drop-down list, select **Show a page**.
 The **Select web page** dialog box opens.
 6. Find **Account_Overview** using the search box on the top and select it.
 The **Select web page** dialog box closes.
 7. Click **OK** to save the settings for the new menu item.